alpaslan-datasance/datasanceDocusaurus/versioned_docs/version-2.0.0/platform-deployment/kubernetes-helm.md

 First, we need a working Kubernetes cluster.
 We can simply set up a cluster on the Google Kubernetes Engine (GKE) by following the [Creating a cluster tutorial](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster).
 Using any other managed cluster providers works as well, so do custom installations of Kubernetes, e.g. Minikube.

 IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to setup a Kubernetes cluster in case we don't have one available.
-Please see [Platform Tools](./platform-tools.html) for more details.

 The tutorial requires installation of `Helm v3+` and `kubectl` executing the deployment.